ghchinoy/gen/README.md

 > You are a thoughtful and kind person for wanting to hear something positive.
 Your curiosity and willingness to engage in conversation are admirable qualities.
 I hope you have a wonderful day filled with joy and positivity!
 ```

+## Development

+This project uses a hybrid approach to interacting with Google's generative models.
+The `google.golang.org/genai` SDK is used for Gemini models, while the `cloud.google.com/go/aiplatform` SDK is used for other models from the Vertex AI Model Garden.

+### Architecture

+The `internal/model` package contains the core logic for interacting with the different models.
+The `ModelClient` interface provides a common abstraction for the different model clients, and the `NewClient` factory function is responsible for creating the correct client based on the model name.
+The `NewClient` function acts as a dispatcher, using the `genai` SDK for Gemini models and the `aiplatform` SDK for other models.

+The `internal/cmd` package contains the command-line interface logic, which is built using the `cobra` library.

+### Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## Acknowledgements